jorgehenao09/storibanktest/README.md

 # Stori Test
 Stori Test is a basic Android app where a user can authenticate or create and user and see their latest movements in the bank.
+The newest changes will be on develop branch.

 ## Architecture